ncyxie/Notepad-DOT-Qt/README.md

 5. **What are this Notepad system requirements?**

 No special requirements are needed, even very low-end PC can run this application.

+6. **Why Notepad DOT Qt doesn't officialy support macOS?**

+I don't have macOS computer, so I cannot test for bugs, how it works and etc.
+Actually, Notepad DOT Qt *might* work on macOS, but you will have to compile and test application yourself.

 ## Thanks to